-- S 3.
+- § 3.
 Subdivision 1 of section 2895 of the public authorities law, as added by chapter 766 of the laws of 2005, is amended to read as follows: - 1.
-"Contracting officer" shall mean the officer or employee of a public authority OR LOCAL AUTHORITY PURSUANT TO SECTION TWO OF THIS CHAPTER who shall be appointed by resolution of the board of the public OR LOCAL authority to be responsible for the disposition of property. - S 4.
-Section 2896 of the public authorities law, as added by chapter 766 of the laws of 2005 and subdivision 3 as amended by chapter 506 of the laws of 2009, is amended to read as follows: - S 2896.
-Duties of public AND LOCAL authorities with respect to the disposal of property.
-1. Every PUBLIC AND LOCAL authority, as defined in section two of this chapter, shall adopt by resolution comprehensive guidelines which shall (a) detail the public OR LOCAL authority's operative policy and instructions regarding the use, awarding, monitoring and reporting of contracts for the disposal of property, and (b) designate a contracting officer who shall be responsible for the public OR LOCAL authority's compliance with, and enforcement of, such guidelines.
-Such guidelines shall be consistent with, and shall require the public OR LOCAL authority's contracting activities to comply with this section, the [authorities] AUTHORITY'S enabling legislation and any other applicable law for the disposal of property, except that such guidelines may be stricter than the provisions of this section, the authorities ing legislation and any other applicable law for the disposal of properif the public OR LOCAL authority determines that additional safeguards are necessary to assure the integrity of its disposition Guidelines approved by the public OR LOCAL authority shall activities. be annually reviewed and approved by the governing body of the public OR LOCAL authority.
-On or before the thirty-first day of March in each year, the public OR LOCAL authority shall file with the comptroller a copy of the guidelines most recently reviewed and approved by the public OR LOCAL authority, including the name of the public OR LOCAL authority's designated contracting officer.
-At the time of filing such guidelines with the comptroller, every public OR LOCAL authority shall post such guidelines on the public OR LOCAL authority's internet website.
-IF THE LOCAL AUTHORITY DOES NOT MAINTAIN ITS OWN WEBSITE, GUIDELINES SHALL BE POSTED ON THE WEBSITE OF THE LOCALITY WHICH CREATED SUCH AUTHORITY.
-Guidelines posted on the public OR LOCAL authority's internet website shall be maintained on such website at until the procurement guidelines for the following year are posted on such website. - 2.
-Each public OR LOCAL authority shall:
+"Contracting officer" shall mean the officer or employee of a public authority or local authority pursuant to section two of this chapter who shall be appointed by resolution of the board of the public or local authority to be responsible for the disposition of property. - § 4.
+Section 2896 of the public authorities law, as added by chapter 766 of the laws of 2005 and subdivision 3 as amended by chapter 506 of the laws of 2009, is amended to read as follows:

+23 24 § 2896.
+Duties of public and local authorities with respect to the 25 disposal of property.
+1. Every public and local authority, as defined in 26 section two of this chapter, shall adopt by resolution comprehensive guidelines which shall (a) detail the public or local authority's opera-27 28 tive policy and instructions regarding the use, awarding, monitoring and 29 reporting of contracts for the disposal of property, and (b) designate a 30 contracting officer who shall be responsible for the public or local 31 authority's compliance with, and enforcement of, such quidelines.
+Such 32 guidelines shall be consistent with, and shall require the public or 33 local authority's contracting activities to comply with this section, the [authorities] authority's enabling legislation and any other appli-34 35 cable law for the disposal of property, except that such guidelines may 36 be stricter than the provisions of this section, the authorities enabling legislation and any other applicable law for the disposal of proper-38 ty if the public or local authority determines that additional safeguards are necessary to assure the integrity of its disposition activities.
+Guidelines approved by the public or local authority shall 39 40 41 be annually reviewed and approved by the governing body of the public or 42 local authority.
+On or before the thirty-first day of March in each year, the public or local authority shall file with the comptroller a 43 44 copy of the guidelines most recently reviewed and approved by the public 45 or local authority, including the name of the public or local authori-46 ty's designated contracting officer.
+At the time of filing such guide-47 lines with the comptroller, every public or local authority shall also 48 post such guidelines on the public or local authority's internet website.
+If the local authority does not maintain its own website, then 49 the guidelines shall be posted on the website of the locality which 50 51 created such authority.
+Guidelines posted on the public or local author-52 ity's internet website shall be maintained on such website at least 53 until the procurement guidelines for the following year are posted on 54 such website.

+2. Each public or local authority shall: